Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Generalized Cluster Algebras and the Nondegeneracy Condition

-While the $p$-divisibility result holds for some varieties in the family (\ref{GyodaMatsushitaEq}) with an $a_i = \pm 2$, we do not have transitivity of the group action in these cases.
+other than the trivial solution $(x_1,x_2,x_3) = (0,0,0)$ form either two (if $a_{i-1}^2 \not\equiv 4\pmod{p}$) or four (if $a_{i-1}^2 \equiv 4\pmod{p}$) orbits under the action of the group generated by the three Vieta involutions. \end{theorem} \begin{remark}[Uniformity in Parameters] As Theorem \ref{pDivisibilityResult} provides a lower bound on the size of each orbit independent of the parameters save for the restriction when some $a_i^2\equiv 4\pmod{p},$ the set of primes for which this holds is also uniform in the parameters. \end{remark} While the $p$-divisibility result holds for some varieties in the family (\ref{GyodaMatsushitaEq}) with an $a_i = \pm 2$, transitivity of the group action fails in these cases.
 Indeed, de Courcy-Ireland, Litman, and Mizuno also show: